-HCL’s PrizmTM is a hosted Web-based APM tool that creates an inventory of enterprise IT assets based on their number, type and health attributes.
+Our PrizmTM is a hosted Web-based APM tool that creates an inventory of enterprise IT assets based on their number, type, and health attributes.
 Prizm’s in-built financial modeling capabilities facilitate sophisticated Total Cost of Operations (TCO) and ROI analysis of each application in the portfolio for making informed portfolio optimization decisions.
-Using Prizm, IT departments can maximize the business value of their applications portfolio.
+Using PrizmTM, IT departments can maximize the business value of their applications portfolio.

 Companies spend a majority of their IT budget on application maintenance.
 APM gives them the insight into which applications are providing value, and which ones are expenditure black holes.
 Therefore, APM tools should be flexible enough to capture the complexity of business and map the maintenance cost of each application to its return.

 PrizmTM has been used by the world’s leading non-asset based supply chain and solutions provider, to identify redundant applications in their portfolio.
 The supply chain provider was able to optimize its application portfolio by 60% resulting in a reduction in maintenance cost by 20%.
 Another HCL customer, a large media house in the U.S., used Prizm to discover a 40% reduction in its applications